balancer/scaffold-balancer-v3/README.md

 ## ✨ Features

 - Deploy custom pool and hooks to a local anvil fork
-- Interact with the examples by executing pool operations using the frontend
+- Explore pool configuration and liquidity details using the frontend
-- Growing directory of hooks examples
+- Instantly execute swaps, joins, and exits using a burner wallet

 ## 📽️ Video Tutorials